manguilar22/langchain-dash-app/README.md

 UniProt serves as a comprehensive knowledge base for gene and protein data, made accessible to developers through a REST API.
 With the biological information present, text embeddings are created for each protein and gene within UniProt.
-These embeddings enhance Chat-GPT's responses by providing a rich contextual foundation when addressing user queries.
+These embeddings enhance Chat-GPT's responses by providing a contextual foundation when answering queries.
 A methodology known as a retrieval-augmented generation chain, or simply RAG.

 ## Deployment